VAT for E-commerce in the EU

 The Deemed Supplier Framework

 Under the 2021 EU VAT reform, online marketplaces are treated as ‘deemed suppliers’ for VAT purposes on certain transactions.
-When the marketplace is the deemed supplier, it collects VAT from the buyer and remits it — you do not charge or remit VAT on those specific transactions.
+When the marketplace is the deemed supplier, it collects VAT from the buyer and remits it to the relevant tax authority — you do not charge or remit VAT on those specific transactions.
+Your ‘supply’ to the marketplace is zero-rated (you invoice the marketplace at 0% VAT), and the marketplace makes its own ‘supply’ to the consumer at the applicable rate.

 How it appears in your accounts